 In the tax relief business, one always must assume that your account is under 100% scrutiny.
 In practice, the IRS only has the resources to scrutinize so many accounts per year, and then they have to let the rest go.

 As for the equipment upgrade, the IRS is already using an IT system that is nearly 60 years old!
 That puts them back in the 1960s, running huge, hot mainframes programmed in long-obsolete languages.
 They’ve been in danger of a massive system failure.
 Every computer you have ever used in your life is likely newer than anything the IRS is running.
 Our banner image for this post shows a 1961 computer system, for comparison.
 So yeah, let them upgrade to Windows 98 at least.

 Impact to our readers: Considerable.
 In recent years, the IRS has been so crippled that it carried a yearly backlog of unprocessed returns as high as 17 million.
 So we have all had a few years of a softened and weakened IRS, but it’s being given a pick-up.
 So count on more audits and activity than before, but far from unprecedented power.

 Small Environmental Perks

-Impact to our readers: Considerable, but in a good way.
+Impact on our readers: Considerable but in a good way.
 Nearly every taxpayer will have some kind of incentive to reduce carbon emissions.
 We are not Greenpeace hippies around here, but yay environment anyway.